 - I believe there is good energy in things made from scratch and that the smell of baby heads and freshly-made bread are possibly the best things in the world.

-- I live on the Central Coast of California with my family and three cats and I hope to add some chickens to the mix this spring.
+- I live on the Central Coast of California with my family, three cats and three chickens.

 The cast of characters: